danielabar/meblog/src/markdown/ruby-configurable-retry.md

 ```

 In the above version, if an error occurs reading the file, it incorporates a retry mechanism.
 If the number of attempts `@attempt` is less than the maximum allowed attempts `MAX_ATTEMPTS`, the method increments the attempt counter and uses the `retry` keyword to reattempt the file read operation.
 If the maximum number of attempts has been reached, it outputs a failure message indicating that the file was not found after the specified number of attempts.

-The `retry` keyword causes the program flow to go back to the beginning of the `begin` block (or beginning of method as in this case), and the file reading operation is attempted again.
-If it fails again, the `rescue` clause is triggered, and the process repeats until either the operation succeeds or the maximum number of retry attempts is reached.

 Loading this version in an irb console and trying it out we can see that when the file exists, it behaves the same as before.
 When the file does not exist, it makes two more attempts, then gives up if those still fail: